Odoo Essentials: Odoo Navigation Overview

 Option 1: From the Settings application on your homepage.

 From within Settings, click General Settings.
 Once the page loads, you will see the General Settings for your Database on the main screen.
-On the left-hand side, you'll see all of your installed and configurable apps.
-To get to the Settings of any of your installed apps, just click on the app that you want to modify and its settings will display to the right.
+On the left-hand side, you'll see all of your activated and configurable apps.
+To get to the Settings of any of the apps, just click on the app that you want to modify and its settings will display to the right.

 Good to Know!

 From the search bar anywhere on the Settings page, you can type in the setting you're looking for to filter to it quickly.
 As you type, the settings matching your entry will be highlighted.

 Option 2: Once a configurable application is launched (CRM is show in our example), simply click on CONFIGURATION and select the component you want to modify from the dropdown menu.
 Some applications will also have a general Settings menu option.
 If there is no general Settings menu option, then the app is dependent on other components in the database and inherits settings from there.

 The Search area is persistent in every application in Odoo and provides the ability to easily find information.